 Calibration will fail if the computed vertical or horizontal pixel displacement exceeds the allowed range of [-39, +39] pixels for any image point.
 The most common causes for calibration failures are:

 - Insufficient number of calibration frames.

 - Improperly aligned cameras.
-See Section 7.4.
+See Section 7.5.

 - Lenses with strong geometric distortions.

 - Lenses with unequal focal lengths.

 - Improper camera synchronization.

+- Frames with calibration board misdetections.